dogsheep/github-to-sqlite/README.md

 Users fetched using this command will be inserted into the `users` table.
 Many-to-many records showing which repository they starred will be added to the `stars` table.

+## Fetching GitHub Actions workflows

+The `workflows` command fetches the YAML workflow configurations from each repository's `.github/workflows` directory and parses them to populate `workflows`, `jobs` and `steps` tables.

+    $ github-to-sqlite workflows github.db simonw/datasette dogsheep/github-to-sqlite

+You can specify one or more repository using `owner/repo` syntax.

 ## Scraping dependents for a repository

 The GitHub dependency graph can show other GitHub projects that depend on a specific repo, for example [simonw/datasette/network/dependents](https://github.com/simonw/datasette/network/dependents).